tylerlong/rc-ivr-scripting-demo/README.md

 Phone: Which color do you like?
 1 for red, 2 for green, 3 for blue
 Customer: 2
 Phone: You like green
+Phone: The demo is over, you may hang up, bye
 ```

 ## How to generate audio?